-While other protocols have been suggested that involve no loading phase and “cycling” on an off creatine supplementation, they have not shown to be quite as effective in maintaining increased levels of muscle creatine levels4.
+While other protocols have been suggested that involve no loading phase and “cycling” on and off creatine supplementation, they have not shown to be quite as effective in maintaining increased levels of muscle creatine levels.4

 I guess the case is closed on that front.

 As mentioned above the entire goal of creatine supplementation is to saturate muscle stores with creatine.
 This can be achieve in several different ways but it appears that an initial loading protocol followed by sustained dosages is the optimal way to quickly reach and maintain saturation levels.
 Such a protocol would look like the following: ingesting roughly .3 g/kg/day for between 5 and 7 days (roughly 20 grams a day in 5 gram increments) and 3-5 g/day following the first 5-7 day period2,3.

 As for the timing of creatine, there have been recent insights into how the timing of your supplementation effects its efficacy.
 While creatine has often been marketed as a pre-workout supplement the science does not support this idea.
 Before we dive into the studies on this, think back to the whole concept of creatine supplementation.
 It works by bioaccumulation, so one small dose prior to training is likely not going to increase muscle stores enough to elicit a training benefit.